lostsh/Microservices/README.md

   The response is a html with the result of the comparison

+  A successful guess will register the score in the score database through the score service and will display the score on the app.

 <div style="display: flex;">
     <img src="img/guess_result_1.png" alt="/guess result 1" style="width: 45%; margin-right: 5px;">
     <img src="img/guess_result_2.png" alt="/guess result 2" style="width: 45%; margin-left: 5px;">